Supported Python versions¶

 twisted, an asynchronous networking framework

-Some of these packages themselves depends on non-Python packages that might require additional installation steps depending on your platform.
+Some of these packages themselves depend on non-Python packages that might require additional installation steps depending on your platform.
 Please check platform-specific guides below.

 In case of any trouble related to these dependencies, please refer to their respective installation instructions: